utek/HttpShell/README.md

 ###Auto-format responses

-The ```--format``` command-line parameter will tell httpsh to automatically format any JSON or XML response returned by a server.
+The ```--format``` command-line parameter will tell httpsh to automatically format any JSON, XML, or HTML response returned by a server.

 ```
 chris@macbookpro:/$ httpsh http://localhost:8888 --format